 Researchers from the CDC and other institutions have developed and tested strategies for mitigating toxic stress by helping children build resilience.
 Although no segment of society is free from the abuse and neglect that cause toxic stress, poverty worsens the

 effects and is, in fact, an ACE itself.
 Helping children develop strategies that mitigate their toxic stress is imperative for schools.
 Children who are suffering, whose nervous systems operate as though they are under siege, cannot be successful in the classroom.
 Schools with large concentrations of kids with toxic stress (like poverty) cannot be fairly compared with highly advantaged schools.
 Kids whose schools are crumbling, or are in the news for “failing,” or that offer only tattered books and scant supplies worsen stress for kids, when they should be a refuge.
 We now know there are ways to promote resilience in kids to improve their lives and their schools.

-Show this film in your community!
-Invite us to screen Resilience: The Biology of Stress & The Science of Hope so that you have the information you need to help create a brighter future, at school and in life, for our kids.
+Contact us if you’re interested in sharing this film with your community!
+Resilience: The Biology of Stress & The Science of Hope offers the information you need to help create a brighter future, at school and in life, for our kids.
 We want everyone to have this information and use it to take action.
 Together, we can create solutions that are right for our schools.
 We cannot summon a world where children do not suffer ACEs, but we can empower them to develop resilience.
 We can change the toxic stress that changes their bodies’ chemistry and impedes their neurological development.
 We can advocate for schools that support them rather than worsen their stress.
 Science shows the effects of ACEs do not have to be permanent.
 We can come together and make a difference in the lives of trauma-impacted children.
 We can achieve another aspect of education justice.